Emile666/stc1000_stm8/README.md

 ==========

 This version of the STC\-1000+ is heavily based on the beautiful work from Mats Staffansson (https://github.com/matsstaff/stc1000p), where he creates an open-source implementation of firmware(s) for the STC\-1000 dual stage thermostat.
 Mats version is used by numerous home-brewers for automating their brewery / climate chamber.
-The hardware is controlled by a PIC18F1828 microcontroller, which is pretty limited.
+The hardware is controlled by a PIC18F1828 microcontroller (uC), which is pretty limited.
 Despite these limitations Mats succeeded in adding 6 profiles with up to 9 temperature-time pairs per profile.

-I bought a couple of STC\-1000 devices which had another microcontroller and completely different hardware on-board.
-It is the STM8S003F3 microcontroller.
+I bought a couple of STC\-1000 devices which had another uC with completely different hardware on-board.
+It is the **STM8S003F3** uC.
 Being the electrical engineer that I am, I wanted to reverse engineer the hardware, create the schematics and new boards and (like Mats) add new features.
 You can find the schematics (with the Eagle design files) all here.
 I also used Mats software as a start, but needed to heavily modify it in order to run on the new hardware platform.

 So, for those of you who have this version of the STC\-1000: enjoy!
 Because now you can have almost the same functionality as Mats realised in the PIC version of the STC\-1000.
-There's only one real drawback: the STM8 microcontroller only has 128 bytes of EEPROM, so the number of profiles and the number of temperature-time pairs per profile are reduced.
+There's only one real drawback: the STM8 uC only has 128 bytes of EEPROM, so the number of profiles and the number of temperature-time pairs per profile are reduced.
 But you get more features as a standard (switchable) option (instead of programming a different firmware version).

-For those of you willing to do some de-soldering: you can replace the microcontroller with a STM8S103Fs microcontroller that has 640 bytes of EEPROM.
+For those of you willing to do some de-soldering: you can replace the uC with a **STM8S103F3** uC that has 640 bytes of EEPROM.
 Then you have the 6 profiles with all temperature-time pairs again.

-Last but not least: I also have PCB boards that replace the existing PCBs which contain an Arduino Nano.
-Then you have everything you want and more: USB connection for easy changing of parameters and profiles, One-Wire temperature sensor support, I2C interface for more fancy stuff and a PID controller.

 ![STC-1000](img/frontpanel_backplane.jpg)